OSU-AIGSA/osu-aigsa.github.io/docs/aiasp.md

 # AI Application Support Program

 ## For Applicants
-We're excited to announce the Artificial Intelligence Application Support Program (AIASP) for folks historically underrepresented in Artificial Intelligence applying to AI graduate degree programs at Oregon State University!
+We're excited to announce the Artificial Intelligence Application Support Program (AIASP) for folks historically underrepresented in the field applying to AI graduate degree programs at Oregon State University!

 AIASP is divided into two phases, both of which are primarily supported by current graduate student volunteers in the AI program at OSU: